 Picea glauca, circa.
 1960

 Common in most forested regions throughout Canada, with the exception of along the British Columbia coast.
 The white spruce is important in Canada's lumber industry, for both the production of wood pulp and timber.
 Also, the tree is planted as an accent tree in landscaping projects.
-In the past, North American Indians used the pliable roots in association with birch bark to construct canoes.
+In the past, Indigenous peoples used the pliable roots in association with birch bark to construct canoes.

 Platanus x acerifolia

 Frequently planted in city parks since it is able to withstand urban conditions.
 A cultivated hybrid species, the London Plane-Tree is bred to contain traits common to the native American Sycamore (Platanus occidentalis) and the introduced Oriental Plane-Tree (Platanus orientalis).
 Easily distinguished from other broad leaf trees by the mottled bark on its trunk and the shape of its leaf.